 - You have a fever of 100.4 F (38 C) or higher

 You might feel contractions, sometimes called afterpains, during the first few days after delivery.
 These contractions — which often resemble menstrual cramps — help prevent excessive bleeding by compressing the blood vessels in the uterus.
-For reasons that aren't entirely clear, these contractions tend to be stronger with successive deliveries.
-Your health care provider might recommend an over-the-counter pain reliever if necessary.
+These contractions tend to be stronger with successive deliveries.
+Your health care provider might recommend an over-the-counter pain reliever.

 Contact your health care provider if you have a fever or if your abdomen is tender to the touch.
 These signs and symptoms could indicate a uterine infection.